Fulcrum Therapeutics, Inc. (FU - GuruFocus.com

-SAN DIEGO, May 02, 2023 (GLOBE NEWSWIRE) -- Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased Fulcrum Therapeutics, Inc. ( FULC) common stock between March 3, 2022 and March 8, 2023.
+Robbins+LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased Fulcrum Therapeutics, Inc. (NASDAQ: FULC) common stock between March 3, 2022 and March 8, 2023.
 Fulcrum is a clinical-stage biopharmaceutical company focused on improving the lives of patients with genetically defined rare diseases in areas of high unmet medical need.
 One of the Company’s lead product candidates is FTX-6058, an investigational oral fetal hemoglobin inducer for the treatment of sickle cell disease and other hemoglobinopathies.

-What is this Case About: Fulcrum Therapeutics, Inc. (FULC, Financial) Misled Investors Regarding the Efficacy and Viability of a Lead Product Candidate
+What is this Case About: Fulcrum Therapeutics, Inc. (FULC) Misled Investors Regarding the Efficacy and Viability of a Lead Product Candidate

 According to the complaint, defendants failed to disclose that: (i) the preclinical data submitted in support of FTX-6058 showed safety concerns regarding potential hematological malignancies; (ii) the foregoing safety concerns increased the likelihood that the FDA would place a clinical hold on preclinical studies of FTX-6058; (iii) accordingly, the Company had overstated FTX-6058’s clinical and/or commercial prospects; and (iv) as a result, the Company’s public statements were materially false and misleading at all relevant times.